GiorgioAlgisi/Blood-Cell-Images-Classification/README.md

 ## Goal
 The challenge was to tackle a complex medical image classification problem: specifically, we had to develop an advanced model of a convolutional neural network capable of correctly identifying and classifying different types of blood cells.
-As explained in the report (Report.pdf), the main challenge to face was the big difference between the dataset provided for the training (training_set.npz) and the heavily corrupted private test set on which the model’s performance was assessed.
+As explained in the report (Report.pdf), the main challenge to face was the big difference between the dataset provided for the training and the heavily corrupted private test set on which the model’s performance was assessed.

 ## Results
 The model achieved 86% accuracy on private test set